jeffliulab/ALICE_Document/docs/Development_Hisotry/V1_Dev_Diary.md

 In this system, there are several key points:

 * **Memory and experience:**The agent records the moments of life through Memory Stream
 * **Growth and reflection:**The agent extracts trivial memories through the Retrieve mechanism
 * **Bottom-up design:**Each agent is not controlled by the central brain

 The bottom-up design in this system is very critical.
 Let's look at the "bottom" first.
 Its core elements include:

 * **Independent individuals:**The 25 individuals are independent of each other, and each individual has his own memory, personality, experience, etc.
 * **Simple behavior cycle:**Each agent has a very simple cycle in life, as shown in the figure above.
 This cycle is the driving force of their behavior
 * **Local information:**Each agent can only obtain external information through communication, and cannot directly obtain it through the God's perspective

 Let's look at the "upper", that is, the goal of this multi-agent system:

 * **The formation of social networks: **Agents are divided into extroverts and introverts when they are set
-* **Organic spread of information: **The idea of ​​"having a party" continues to spread along the social network
+* **Organic spread of information: **The idea of "having a party" continues to spread along the social network
 * **Self-coordination of group behavior: **Multiple agents finally made the decision to go to the same place at the same time without the command of a central brain, and finally facilitated a successful collective activity - a party.

-This experiment ends here. **The biggest highlight of this experiment is that the author Joon only implanted the idea of ​​having a party in one individual, but this idea was spread through social communication and eventually formed a very successful collective activity.
+This experiment ends here. **The biggest highlight of this experiment is that the author Joon only implanted the idea of having a party in one individual, but this idea was spread through social communication and eventually formed a very successful collective activity.
 This is a very surprising "emergence". **

 Of course, there are also many necessary top-down designs in this system, such as the physical laws of the world, initial conditions, etc. Although these are regarded as background, the structure itself also has a great impact on bottom-up behavior.
 The biggest limitation is that all agents are driven by LLM as the core.